Explore Best Family Nurse Practitioner Programs Near Irvine, California

 Concentration: Family Nurse Practitioner (FNP) - Online & Campus Based - Visit Website

-Azusa Pacific University's BSN to DNP Family Nurse Practitioner program offers a streamlined doctoral pathway for registered nurses.
-The hybrid learning model combines online and in-person instruction, eliminating traditional MSN requirements.
+Azusa Pacific University's BSN to DNP program with Family Nurse Practitioner concentration provides an accelerated doctoral pathway for registered nurses.
+This hybrid learning model eliminates traditional MSN requirements, combining online and in-person instruction.
 Requiring 67-73 units at $1,160 per unit, the program demands a 3.0 GPA, active California RN license, and eight months of professional experience.
-Students complete 1,000 clinical residency hours and an evidence-based project, preparing for advanced practice nursing with comprehensive curriculum design and flexible full-time or part-time options.
+Students complete 1,000 clinical residency hours and conclude with an evidence-based project.
+The curriculum focuses on advanced practice nursing, preparing graduates for comprehensive primary care roles with significant professional development opportunities.

 • Hybrid learning model